mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Clairvoyance powers allow eavesdropping activities as well as spying and detection-free exploration of situations.
 While telepathic life detection will determine the presence of living minds in a closed room, for example, sense will determine if a room is occupied or empty.
 Clairvoyant activity cannot be sensed by others, including by other psionic talented individuals.

 Sense The basic power to sense things at some point in the distance.
 A Traveller will become aware of the most rudimentary characteristics of a location when applying this ability.
-For example, the referee will give a basic description, without detail: ‘a room, containing four dogs’ or ‘an open plain with a tree and no animals or men present’.
+For example, the referee will give a basic description, without detail: 'a room, containing four dogs' or 'an open plain with a tree and no animals or men present'.
 The clairvoyant Traveller must state the range at which they are applying the power and will generally sense the most interesting or important feature at that range.
 The Effect of the check determines the level of accuracy and clarity.

 Check: Routine (6+) Clairvoyance check (1D x 10 seconds, PSI) Reach: Very Distant PSI Cost: 1